 1419 Silver Bluff Road, Aiken, South Carolina 29803

-Woodside, a Gated Community Popular with Baby Boomers, Has Golf Courses, a Croquet Club, Equestrian Trails, a Wine Cellar, a Resort-Style Pool, an Adjacent Nature Preserve, a Wellness Center and a Wide Range of Prices
+Woodside is a Gated Single Family Home Community with Golf Courses, Equestrian Trails, a Wine Cellar, a Resort-Style Pool, an Adjacent Nature Preserve, a Wellness Center and More

 Woodside is a lush, planned community popular with empty nesters, baby boomers and retirees.
 Gated and private, it is in western South Carolina's historic town of Aiken and was has been growing since breaking ground in the 1980s.
-There is no cookie cutter feeling here thanks to the variety of home styles.
+No cookie cutter feeling exists thanks to the variety of home styles.

 Woodside saunters across 2,800 acres of virgin hardwoods forest and sits next door to a nature preserve.
 Wide landscaped streets weave their way throughout the community.
 The seven distinct neighborhoods are linked by manicured walking trails and peppered with ponds, foot bridges and homes in a variety of architectural styles.
 Six of the neighborhoods date from the 1980s, 1990s and early-2000s and have everything from simple ranch ramblers and to elegant estate homes.
 Many homes have a golf course view.
 The newest neighborhood, The Village, was built during the last few years and has rowhouses, cottages and single family homes in the neo-classical tradition.